Georgian and Regency London Townhouses

 – Bricked up windows – a hallmark of the window tax, which was levied between 1696 and 1851 (owners blocked up windows to reduce the payment of tax)

 Neighbourhoods in central London with large numbers of Georgian houses include Belgravia, Mayfair, Bloomsbury and Fitzrovia.
 Bedford Square, near our office in Bloomsbury, is an important example of Georgian residential architecture.
-As these neighbourhoods have such architectural and historic value, many properties sit within conservation areas and are listed.
+As these neighbourhoods have such architectural and historic value, many properties sit within conservation architecture areas and are listed.

 Rodić Davidson have experience gaining planning consent for clients with heritage properties, including rear and roof extensions as well as basements.